 The spell Sublimation of Blood allows you to convert blood into MP.
 While it's normally intended for use on chunks of fresh meat or potions of blood, you can use it on your own blood, allowing you to keep blasting away at the expense of your HP.

-This is the djinni race's racial hat.
-Instead of HP and MP they have a single stat called Essence which is used for both health and casting, making a magic-using djinni a very dangerous character to use.
+This was the djinni race's racial hat while they were being considered for inclusion.
+Instead of HP and MP, they had a single stat called Essence which is used for both health and casting, making a magic-using djinni a very dangerous character to use.

 Chain Lightning: Inserted as a level 8 Air/Conjurations spell in the game.
 There is also a less powerful version called Static Discharge, which causes an electric shock which jumps to nearby enemies... and sometimes the person who cast it.